slin63/chronicpizza/content/posts/springstorms.md

 spring storms,

-the smell of wood stoves, warm wind and the sound of leaves rustling in the wind, crickets, the sound of open windows
+the smell of wood stoves, warm wind and the sound of leaves rustling, crickets, open windows

 {{% right %}}
 green ferns pushing through the ground, long evenings.